robotology/iit-ibm/README.md

 yarp.init(socket); // to initialize the YarpJS wrapper with socket.io
 ```

 **Note.** In order to start working with ports, YarpJS needs to be initialized with socket io.
-This means that all the code used to open ports or set up `onRead` callbacks **must**  be included in
+This means that all the code related to YarpJS (e.g. opening/closing ports, writing from ports or set up `onRead` callbacks **must**  be included in

 ```js
 yarp.onInit(function() {